 with some in Asia (7%) percent and a few in the US (2%).
 Germany was the leader with 35% of all AD plants, followed by Denmark (16%) and Sweden and Switzerland and Austria (8%). (www.biogasworks.com (1998)).
 Norway’s first bio-waste treatment plant was launched by Cambi THP at Lillehammer started in December 1999 with capacity of 14,000 tonnes of waste/year for producing Electricity and steam.
 The municipalities of Oslo's new biogas plant is ready for launch for treating of biological food waste, and it is able to treat 50 000 tonnes of food waste a year.

-y(Aqueel) Section .... will look at the environmental impacts of this change, trying to use a Life Cycle Assessment perspective.
+Section …….
+Will show the amount of product and by product we can get from the food waste in Norway(Aqueel) Section .... will look at the environmental impacts of this change, trying to use a Life Cycle Assessment perspective.

 Our discussion section will conclude with a brief outline of the practical considerations of putting this project into action.
 These insights were gained during the Technoport Entrepreneurship Seminar.

+Add

+Info about the problem we will be solving ……….Samantha

 Discussion about cost of using two reactor and optimal condition for producing high efficiency( vahid and Ly)